Python

 Is Python already installed?

-Python can be installed in various ways: with the official installer, Homebrew, or a Python version manager such as Pyenv or Rye.
+Python can be installed in various ways: with the official installer, Homebrew, or a Python version manager such as UV or Pyenv.
 If you believe you have Python installed and you are getting the error zsh: command not found: python, you likely have a problem with the $PATH setting.

-You will need to check the $PATH in the .zprofile or .zshrc configuration file.
+You will need to check the $PATH in the .zprofile or .zshrc or ~/.zshenv configuration files.
 By convention and design, the ~/.zprofile file is used for setting the $PATH (see .zshrc or .zprofile for an explanation).
-If you don't have a .zprofile file, check the .zshrc file.
+If you don't have a .zprofile file, check the .zshrc file or ~/.zshenv file.

 Fix the Mac PATH for Python